k-ysu/raptor-public/README.md

 # Raptor Project ( Copy )
 Video Platform for gamers.
 This is the copy of raptor project eliminating credential information such as database access.
+Therefore, this project itself will not work.
+Actual project is under the private repository.
 This is mainly for portfolio purpose what I have done.

 # Website
 This is not just tranlation.
 Even database itself is different between Japanese and English service.